+Figure 1. <Please give a title of this figure>

 Ideally, this numeric implementation should allow for 107 PINs, but instead the PIN is split into two halves and each one is verified separately.
 This behavior is shown in the M4-M7 messages included in the WPS specification document [2].

+Figure 2. <Figure Title>

 This detail drastically reduces the amount of possible PINs from 107 (10,000,000) to 104 + 103 (11,000).
 If the correct PIN is found, the registrar will provide the enrollee with the WPA/WPA2 encryption key.